Springdoc-openapi Modules

 All the path springdoc-openapi properties are not applicable when springdoc.use-management-port=true.

-If you want to reach the application endpoints, from the swagger-ui deployed beneath the actuator base path, using a different port from your application, CORS for your endpoints on your application level should be enabled.
+If you want to reach the application endpoints, from the swagger-ui/scalar deployed beneath the actuator base path, using a different port from your application, CORS for your endpoints on your application level should be enabled.

 springdoc.show-actuator=true